awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/models-devices.md

 The predictions that your model makes with `DetectAnomalies` on a core device might differ from predictions made using the same model hosted in the cloud\.
 We recommend that you test your model on a core device before using it in a production environment\.
 To reduce prediction mismatches between device hosted models and cloud hosted models, we recommend increasing the number of normal and anomalous images in your training dataset\.
 We don't recommend reusing existing images to increase the size of the training dataset\.

-## Deploying a model to a AWS IoT Greengrass Version 2 core device<a name="models-devices-using-model"></a>
+## Deploying a model and client application component to a AWS IoT Greengrass Version 2 core device<a name="models-devices-using-model"></a>

-The overall procedure for deploying an Amazon Lookout for Vision model on an AWS IoT Greengrass Version 2 core device is as follows:
+The procedure for deploying an Amazon Lookout for Vision model and client application component on an AWS IoT Greengrass Version 2 core device is as follows:

 1. [Set up your core devices](models-devices-setup-core-device.md) with AWS IoT Greengrass Version 2\.